Recorder (musical instrument): Surviving instruments

 Common features of surviving instruments include: a narrow cylindrical bore (except the Göttingen recorder); a doubled seventh hole for the little finger of the lower hand, (except the Tartu recorder), which feature allows for both right- or left-handed playing; a flat or truncated head instead of the narrow beak found on later instruments; and a seventh hole that produces a semitone instead of a tone.
 Additionally, the Esslingen fragment has turnings similar to the Göttingen recorder.
 No complete instrument longer than 300 mm has been uncovered, although the Esslingen fragment may represent a larger recorder.

 The widely-spaced doubled seventh hole was problematic, and persisted into later instruments and later periods—the hole not used was plugged with wax, according to Virdung (1511).
 It was during the Baroque period that instruments with adjustable footjoints were developed, rendering the doubled holes obsolete.

 Classifying duct flute instruments is further complicated by recorders with seventh holes that produce a semitone instead of a tone.
 Chromatic fingerings then are difficult, requiring extensive "half-holing".
 Such instruments share similarities with the six-holed flageolet, which used three fingers on each hand, but with no thumb hole.
 Anthony Rowland-Jones suggested the recorder's thumb hole was (intended as) an improvement over the flageolet, providing stronger fingering for the note one octave above the tonic, while the seventh finger hole provided a leading tone to the tonic.
 As a result, he suggests describing these flutes instead as improved flageolets, and proposes that true recorders should produce a full tone (rather than a semitone) when the seventh finger is lifted.

 Controversies aside, these instruments very likely are, at least, precursors to later instruments that indisputably are duct flute recorders.
-Surely all recorders are duct flutes.
-Duct-flutes which are not Consensus is unlikely as there is sparse documentary evidence from the earliest history of the instrument.
+Consensus is unlikely as there is sparse documentary evidence from the earliest history of the instrument.
 That maybe so; and yet, if you let the surviving half-dozen or so surviving medieval recorders speak for themselves you will observe that the lowest interval of most of them was a semitone.
 Historically, there was no need for an all-inclusive definition that encompassed every form of the instrument past and present.
 But we may find it useful to make such distinctions, today.

+Detail of "The Mocking of Christ" painting in the Church of St. George in Staro Nagoričane, showing a recorder player.

+Pedro (Pere) Serra's "Virgin of the Angels"; the angel at the top left is playing a recorder.